 We currently have four projects underway - briefly described below - with more in the pipeline.
-As we finalize projects and studies we will make them available for download here.
+As we finalize projects and studies we make them available for download here.

 A Snapshot of Rights Based Management Provisions in the Pacific Islands